Maps of Iceland

 Skaftafell Nature Reserve is located within Vatnajokull National Park in Southeast Iceland.
 You can see where the nature reserve is located on the map of Skaftafell below.

 The nature reserve is a hiker's paradise with many hikes available, whether it be a day hike or a multi-day journey.
 It makes a suitable base camp for anyone who wants to climb Hvannadalshnukur, the highest peak in Iceland.
-Take a Hvannadalshnukur climbing tour to ensure you can hike up safely with the expertise of a local guide.

 Also nearby is the Jokulsarlon glacier lagoon, a large lake filled with enormous icebergs that break off from a glacial tongue and drift slowly out to sea.
 The lake is the deepest in Iceland and is also home to many seals that might say hi to visitors.
-The best way to experience this unique natural wonder is a boat tour of the Jokulsarlon lagoon to experience the icebergs up close.
+The best way to experience this unique natural wonder is a boat tour of the Jokulsarlon lagoon to see the icebergs up close.

 Map of North Iceland

-Many of the attractions are also covered in the Ring Road map, but down below, you can find more detailed maps of Lake Myvatn and Asbyrgi Canyon:
+Many of the attractions are also covered in the Ring Road map, but down below, you can find more detailed maps of Lake Myvatn and Asbyrgi Canyon.

 Lake Myvatn Geothermal Area

 Lake Myvatn is definitely worth a visit while exploring North Iceland.
 The lake is the fourth largest in the country and is dotted with small islands.
 It's in a highly active geothermal area with many unique geological features and hot springs.
-You can take a dip in the geothermal water at Myvatn Nature Baths, which has large pools of warm mineral-rich water as well as two steam baths.
+You can take a dip in the geothermal water at Myvatn Nature Baths, which has large pools of warm mineral-rich water and two steam baths.
 Booking admission to the Myvatn Nature Baths is a great way to unwind after a day of exploring this beautiful area.

 As you can see on the map of Myvatn lake above, the lake is also close to Krafla volcano and the Viti crater.
 The region is excellent for birdwatching and even the arctic fox can sometimes be spotted near nesting sites.